 If you’ve been around green and natural living circles or blogs for a while you’ve probably heard of Castile Soap.
 But you may be wondering: What in the world is it? and How do I use castile soap?
 Well, I’m here to tell you, you definitely want to check it out, because castile soap is some pretty awesome stuff!

-A reader also recently asked about the different uses of castile soap.
+Here on the blog we’ve been talking a lot about personal care products, and homemade and green cleaning, over the past few months and I’ve mentioned castile soap several times, and a reader recently asked about different uses for castile soap.
 So, I’m re-posting some of this from a post I wrote last year, and also adding some new and updated information as well.

 Castile soap is made from pure oils.
 I love the short and simple ingredient list on my Dr. Bronner’s Baby Mild castile soap: Water, Saponified Organic Coconut & Organic Olive Oils (w/Retained Glycerin), Organic Hemp Oil, Organic Jojoba Oil, Citric Acid, Vitamin E. It also comes in many different scents, and is scented with essential oils, like citrus, eucalyptus and lavender.

-I have found castile soap at Meijer, Target as well as my local health food store.
+I have found castile soap at Meijer and Target, as well as my local health food store.
 But the best prices and selection can usually be found online at Amazon or Vitacost.com.
 (I just ordered the citrus scent online because I couldn’t find it anywhere else, and it is my favorite scent.
 If you sign up at Vitacost you’ll get $10 off your first order over $30, and I’ll get $10 too, it’s a win-win!)

 The reason castile soap is so great is that it is so multi-functional.
 Because you can use it for so many different things, it’s one more way to help you simplify your personal care products, and green cleaning routine.